Posted on

-Nearly every small business and large enterprise is vulnerable to a cyber attack.
+Nearly every large business and enterprise is vulnerable to cyber attack.
 Malicious actors can gain access to your company’s network and sensitive data through various methods, including email, social media, ransomware, and more.
 Cyber attacks not only cost hundreds of thousands of dollars, but they can seriously damage your reputation and relationships with customers, vendors, partners, and other stakeholders.

 The Rise of Cyber Attacks